exercism/DEPRECATED.v2-feedback/README.md

 There is no competitive aspect designed into the product, and we've put a lot of effort into making sure that people can work at their own pace, focusing on the parts of the language that they need the most and are most interested in.

 Notice that we're not focusing on "artisans" as a core audience for the exercises themselves.
-Artisans are typically already fluent in a language, use it professionally, and care deeply about about the finer details of the language.
+Artisans are typically already fluent in a language, use it professionally, and care deeply about the finer details of the language.
 We believe that artisans will be able to enjoy the exercises and get a lot out of them, however we are not catering to their needs directly within the track progression.
 We are willing to design for them, but only to the extent that it doesn't detract from the two core audiences whose focus is basic fluency.